narkaTee/r/README.md

 Please send me your feedback, questions and suggestions at [rfujara@splunk.com](rfujara@splunk.com).

+You're also invited to clone/watch/star/fork the [GitHub project](https://github.com/rfsp/r), send Pull Requests or just create Issues.

 Features
 ---
 TODO

 Installation
 ---
 This app is available on the [Splunk App Store](http://apps.splunk.com/app/1735/)

 Or you can clone this repository to install the app manually.

+Platforms
+---
+Currently only Mac OS X and Windows are supported.
+Linux and Unix will be supported in future.